-“Losering” is part of University of Texas Press’ American Music Series.
-It’s available at better bookstores everywhere as well as amazon.com, bn.com and other online outlets.
-It’s also in the Library of Congress, Wake County Public Library, Berklee’s Stan Getz Library and the Rock and Roll Hall of Fame Library & Archives.
+“Losering” is part of the American Music Series (of which I am co-editor), published by University of Texas Press.
+It’s available at better bookstores everywhere and also on amazon.com, bookshop, bn.com and iTunes.
+It can also be found in the Library of Congress, Wake County Public Library, Berklee’s Stan Getz Library, Stanford University Library, Austin Public Library and the Rock and Roll Hall of Fame Library & Archives.

 Ryan Adams: Losering, a Story of Whiskeytown, David Menconi, University of Texas Press – A talented music critic with a seventeen-year obsession keeps his journalistic perspective with this semi-authorized biography of Ryan Adams, leader of Whiskeytown, a legendary alternative country-rock band.
 A high school drop-out from Jacksonville, North Carolina, the prickly Adams wrote brilliant songs by the bushel, and gave alcohol-and-drug-fueled concerts that veered between “legendary train wrecks” and mesmerizing magic.
 Melodic, descriptive phrases share an insider’s view of the 1990s music scene where a healthy economic climate allowed unconventional bands to flourish.
 Interviews and anecdotes form a lucid homage to Adams, the Keith Richards of alternative country who could “open up a hole in the universe with just his guitar and his voice.”